 Content Marketing Has Arrived.
 Should Publishers Be Worried?

 September 6th was a coming out party for content marketing.
-Over 600 marketing professionals came together in Cleveland from 18 different countries for Content Marketing World to learn how to create and grow their own publishing and storytelling platforms.
+Over 600 marketing professionals came together in Cleveland from 18 different countries for Content Marketing World (the largest content marketing event) to learn how to create and grow their own publishing and storytelling platforms.

 The Content Marketing World event shed some light on where the industry is going and ultimately what it means for publishers and media companies.

 • Brands of all Sizes Are Operationalizing around Content.
 Marketing executives like Pam Didner from Intel and Todd Wheatland from Kelly Services shared in-depth details about how content creation and distribution is becoming the center of their marketing efforts.
 For Intel, they develop “Topic Marketing Kits” that include content missions for each of their customers, then they distribute those to individual editorial boards all over the world for localization.
 This effort is helping to drive attention and engagement for Intel through search engine optimization, social media, public relations and co-marketing activities.
 This is no small endeavor and is taking massive organization and resources, much of which are coming out of traditional programs.

 • The Chief Content Officer has arrived.
 More than 20% of the marketing titles attending the event are new “content-oriented” titles, including: VP of Content Marketing, Chief Content Officer, Content Strategist, Content Marketing Coordinator, Brand Journalist and more.
 These people are responsible for the brand story, and how to integrate that story within the entire organization.
 Who are these people?
 Many of them are your former chief editors or writers.